danish-m/OTP-Sender/README.md

 # Otp-Sender
-Android app to send OTP  using Nexmo
+Android app to send OTP  using Nexmo's SMS api
+6 digit OTP is generated and send to the registered user